History's working class deserve romance, too. I write happy ever afters for them.

 But you've made it this far into my author bio, so huzzah!
 This drop of water has briefly floated to the top.

-I swoon over the research that goes into my writing process: historically accurate slang, the asking price for a team of mules, and how long it took to travel 280 miles by train during the American Civil War are my nerdy bliss.
+I swoon over the research that goes into the writing process: historically accurate slang, the asking price for a team of mules, and how long it took to travel 280 miles by train during the American Civil War are my nerdy bliss.
 If you admit to a similar dorky fascination with the preceding, and you're drawn to working-class heroes and heroines, then one of my American Historical romances is fluttering its eyelashes flirtatiously in your direction.

 Behold, My Writing Critics: "less time writing, mom, and more time spent playing fetch!"